About TeachingLaw.com Legal Textbooks

 Shakira Pleasant - Legal Research and Writing Chapter on Demand Letters

-Professor Pleasant joined the University of Miami Law faculty in 2017.
-Previously, she taught at Savannah Law School and University of the District of Columbia, David A. Clarke School of Law.
+Professor Pleasant is an Assistant Professor of Law and Director of the Legal Writing Resource Center at UIC John Mashall Law School.
+Prior to joing the faculty, Professor Pleasant taught legal research and writing courses at the University of Miami Law School, Savannah Law School, and University of the District of Columbia, David A. Clarke School of Law.
 She’s also taught undergraduate courses at the University of the District of Columbia.
 In addition to teaching, Professor Pleasant has almost ten years of legal practice experience and is licensed in California, District of Columbia, and Supreme Court of the United States.
 At the District of Columbia Office of the Attorney General, her practice areas included: land use, disability law, administrative law, housing, business licensing, and legislative rulemaking.
 She also has experience with HIPAA, FOIA, and other privacy-related matters.
 Professor Pleasant's courses include Legal Communications, Client Interviewing & Counseling, Pretrial Advocacy, and Advanced Appellate Advocacy.

 This book includes links to interactive online materials from the Center for Computer-Assisted legal Instruction, http://www.cali.org/.